PersiaML/tutorials/src/customization/index.md

 ## Training Data

-A `PersiaBatch` is consists of three parts: contiguous data, categorical data and label data.
+A `PersiaBatch` is consists of three parts: ID Type Feature, Non-ID Type Feature and Label.

 ### Add ID Type Feature
-`IDTypeFeature` contains variable length of categorical data. `IDTypeFeature` store the `List[np.array]` data which is a list of sparse matrix.
+`IDTypeFeature` contains the variable length of categorical data. `IDTypeFeature` store the `List[np.array]` data which is a [lil](https://scipy-lectures.org/advanced/scipy_sparse/lil_matrix.html) format sparse matrix.
 Note that it only accepts `np.uint64` elements.

-For example, you can add `user_id` and `photo_id` data into a `IDTypeFeature`.
+For example, you can add `user_id` or `photo_id` data into `IDTypeFeature`.

 ```python
 import numpy as np